Graph connectivity in log steps using label propagation: Related work

 We introduce a new MapReduce algorithm that is comparable to \emph{Two-Phase} while being deterministic and simple to implement.
 Like \emph{Two-Phase} our algorithm does not load components into memory or send an entire component through a single communication channel.
 We go further in memory conservation by maintaining $O(1)$-space working memory.
 Our MapReduce algorithm completes in $O(\log n)$ rounds using $O(m\log n)$ communication, thereby improving the state-of-the-art by $\Omega(\log n)$ factor in both convergence and communication.

-Although we do not study the \emph{MPC} model in this paper, we want to highlight the recent work by Andoni, et al.~\cite{bib:andoni2018} who give a randomized $O(\log D \log \log_{m/n} n)$ step algorithm in \emph{MPC} for connected components.
-Their algorithm uses the leader-contraction method but they accomplish faster than $O(\log n)$ convergence by selecting a smaller fraction of leader vertices while maintaining high probability that non-leader vertices are adjacent.
-To achieve this the authors add edges so the graph has uniformly large degree but to avoid $\Omega(n^3)$ communication cost they carefully manage how edges are added.
-Their algorithm is very complicated and only achieves $O(\log D)$ steps by using more space than the input graph.
-Our MapReduce algorithm achieves $O(\log n)$ steps with linear space while being very simple and deterministic.
+Although we do not study the MPC model~\cite{bib:mpc2013,bib:mpc2017} in this paper, we want to highlight recent breakthrough work in this model.
+The MPC model is a generalization of MapReduce and other Bulk Synchronous Parallel (BSP) style models.
+The MPC model is more powerful than MapReduce; a MapReduce algorithm can be simulated in MPC with the same runtime.
+In 2018 Andoni et al.~\cite{bib:andoni2018} gave a randomized $O(\log D \log \log_{m/n} n)$ round algorithm in MPC for connected components.
+Their algorithm uses the leader-contraction method that works by selecting a small fraction of leader vertices while maintaining high probability that non-leader vertices are adjacent.
+To achieve this the authors add edges so the graph has uniformly large degree, but to avoid $\Omega(n^3)$ communication cost they carefully manage how edges are added.
+This result was later improved in 2019 by Behnezad et al.~\cite{bib:behnezad2019}, who gave a $O(\log D + \log \log_{m/n} n)$-round, randomized algorithm in MPC.
+More recently, Liu et al.~\cite{bib:liu2020} gave a randomized CRCW PRAM algorithm based the work of Andoni et al.~\cite{bib:andoni2018} and Behnezad et al.~\cite{bib:behnezad2019}, taking $O(\log D + \log \log_{m/n} n)$ time using $O(m)$ processors.
+These results use randomization and are not simple to implement, which conflicts with our motivation.